[Analysis] Is the ECB sabotaging Europe's Green Deal?

 Is the ECB sabotaging Europe's Green Deal?

-The European Central Bank (ECB) recently raised interest rates to their highest point in the currency's 21-year existence.
+The European Central Bank (ECB) recently raised interest rates to their highest point in the currency's existence.

 With an increase of 4.5 percentage points in little over a year, the Frankfurt-based bank's governing council has — wittingly or unwittingly — engaged in what is essentially an experiment: can the EU green transition succeed even when money is made so expensive?